 8. Check your appliances.

 Regular check-ups of your household appliances help to avoid inefficient energy consumption, which converts to wasted hard earned money.
 The older the appliance, the more likely it is sucking up way too much electricity to run.
-Your electrician should be able to check this for you with ease.[/twocol_one] [twocol_one_last][/twocol_one_last]
+Your electrician should be able to check this for you with ease.[/twocol_one] [twocol_one_last]Get rid of old appliances that are using too much energy to run[/twocol_one_last]

 [twocol_one]